hahuaz/remove-product-background/readme.md

 ```bash
 docker-compose build --no-cache
 ```
-Building without cache is specially important when you made changes to dependencies for your app.
+The --no-cache flag is important when you made changes to dependencies for your app.
 Otherwise, docker will use the cached version and you may end up with errors.

 ### 2. Start containers